eajbros/cse15l-lab-reports/LabReport5.md

 Adding an `!` at the if statement makes sure that the program only exits if the file does not exist, not if it does.

 ![Fixed Bug](BugFix.png)
+## Part 2 - Reflection

+Something I learned in the second half if this quarter from lab that I didn't know before was how to build an autograder.
+I took CSE 11 in the summer and thats when I was first exposed to autograding and it was very interesting to me.
+I was curious about the processes behind it and how it worked.
+Even though it was a lot simpler, getting to build my own autograder with its own features in class was very fun and interesting to me!